We use cookies to optimize our website & deliver you the best service

 Preparing for Your First Donation

-Taking the first step for your first plasma donation can be straightforward with a few simple steps.
-Start by eating a balanced meal rich in protein and iron—such as lean meats, beans, or spinach—to help maintain your energy levels and ensure a successful donation.
-Staying well-hydrated is equally important; drink plenty of water in the 24 hours leading up to your appointment, but avoid alcohol and caffeine, as these can dehydrate you and affect the donation process.
+Taking the first step for your first plasma donation is simple with a little preparation.
+Eat a balanced, protein- and iron-rich meal—like lean meats, beans, or spinach—to keep your energy up and support the donation process.
+Staying hydrated is just as important, so drink plenty of water in the 24 hours before your appointment.
+Avoid alcohol and caffeine, as they can dehydrate you and impact the donation.

 What to Expect at the Donation Center